kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/games/en/index.md

 to the source, while the directional model can be configured by specifying  an inner and outer cone, which determine amount of (usually negative) gain if the listener is within the inner cone, between the inner and outer cone, or outside the outer cone.
-The great thing about all of this is that it generalizes easily to many sound sources in 3D.

     var panner = context.createPanner();
     panner.coneOuterGain = 0.5;
     panner.coneOuterAngle = 180;
     panner.coneInnerAngle = 0;

-One thing that I did not mention is that this positional sound model also optionally includes velocity for the doppler shifts.
+Though my example is in 2D, this model generalizes easily to the third dimension.
+For an example of sound spatialized in 3D, see this [positional sample][3d-sample].
+In addition to position, the Web Audio sound model also optionally includes velocity for doppler shifts.
 This example shows the [doppler effect][doppler] in more detail.

-Also see this more detailed tutorial on [mixing positional audio and WebGL][webgl].
+For more information on this topic, read this detailed tutorial on [mixing positional audio and WebGL][webgl].

 [AudioPannerNode]: https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#AudioPannerNode-section
 [AudioListener]: https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#AudioListener-section